-Fig. 3.1 Displays the different possible player pathways within ice hockey (courtesy of Aku Nieminen, ppt presentation)
+Fig. 3.1 Displays the different possible player pathways within ice hockey

 Start

 In the Start Phase, players are beginners, independent of their starting age.
 The task of the coach is to provide a nurturing and supportive environment where the players can enjoy positive experiences while trying out ice hockey for the first time.
 For young beginners this means developing Fundamental Movement Skills (FMS) and physical literacy.
 For older beginners this starting phase might also include FMS, but focus will probably advance much faster towards sport-specific skills due to an already existing general movement skill ability.